Skip to main content

 • /CODESEC loads code from the section table.
 This option is useful in case the linker produces a buggy program table.

-• /CODEZERO fills target with zeros when memory size is larger than file size.
-This option is needed if a program header of an ELF file indicates that it is indented for more memory than within the ELF file (p_memsz > p_filesz) than this additional memory should be set to zero.
-This is usually done by the start-up code of the target application.
-However, with option /CODEZERO, the debugger fills this memory with zeroes.
+This option is required when a program header of an ELF file specifies more memory than is actually present in the file (p_memsz > p_filesz).
+In this case, the additional memory region is expected to be initialized to zero.
+This initialization is usually performed by the start-up code of the target application.

 • /LOGLOAD takes the logical address (p_vaddr) of the program table to load the code (instead of the physical address).